 What should I look for in a commodity trading app?

 The three most important considerations are security, safety, and ease-of-use.
 In addition, there are many other elements you should factor in when picking an app to trade commodities.
 To help you out, we have listed some of the key things you should look out for when choosing one.

 A general advantage of apps is that they can make certain activities easier, and this is true of commodities investing.
 However, not all apps are equal.
 The app with the clearest interface that is the easiest to use will save you time and effort, especially if you are a beginner, whereas, for more experienced users, a more complex app with powerful tools could be the way to go.

 Reputation and regulation

 Whenever dealing with your finances, you need to have confidence that the app you are using has a good reputation and is regulated effectively.
 To check an app’s reputation, read its reviews.
-In the UK, the FCA carefully regulates trading apps, but this will vary greatly based on the country you live in, so check the rules before you sign up.
+In the UK, the FCA carefully regulates all financial platforms, but this will vary greatly based on the country you live in, so check the rules before you sign up.

 In addition, commodities brokers are insured in case they go bankrupt to protect your assets, whilst long-term ISAs and IRAs are protected by government regulation.
 This will give you peace of mind, but make sure to check your app follows these rules before downloading it.

 For traders who are looking to spot patterns and make good decisions, tools and charts form the backbone of their technical trading strategy.
 Therefore, if you want to trade commodities effectively, choose an app with a wide selection of charts and tools to help you spot trends as they unfold and position yourself appropriately.